 Flavia Álvarez-Pedrosa stands behind the hyperactive cartoonist known as Flavita Banana.
 After paying her dues, studying Art and Illustration at Barcelona’s Escola Massana, followed by the obligatory waitressing gigs and having done her utmost to fool herself, she decided to start drawing what she truly wanted to draw and threw herself into the task.
 Her work has been described as Sad Humour: a combination of cynicism and self-deprecation focussing on romantic relationships, the addiction to social media and the absurdity of existence.

 She publishes daily on social media without rhyme or reason, weekly in El País’ fashion supplement S Moda and monthly in the magazine JotDown.
-Having contributed the illustrations for the non-fiction work Curvy (Lumen, 2016), and publishing her first book as an author, Las cosas del querer (Lumen, 2017), her latest published work is Archivos estelares (Astiberri, 2017).
+Having contributed the illustrations for the non-fiction work Curvy (Lumen, 2016), and publishing her first book as an author, Las cosas del querer (Lumen, 2017), her following published work are Archivos estelares (Astiberri, 2017), Archivos Cósmicos (Astiberri, 2019) and Archivos espaeciales (Astiberri, 2020).

 *Winner of the International Humor Prize Gat Perich 2018.
 Previous winners include Marjane Satrapi, Georges Wolinski or Plantu.